aarvind14/gsoc_driving/README.md

 9) Run gaze.py inside the GAZE_detection folder to get a dataframe of the gaze of the driver at every timestep.
 Result can be found [*here*](https://indianinstituteofscience-my.sharepoint.com/:v:/g/personal/adityaarvind_iisc_ac_in/EQjio4EcFWtNpeXZKAlovLYBy9SocVHh9lupRgYYGMwkDg?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=mkWJmz)

+# Results from dataframe analysis
+1) Dataframes obtained from above scripts were used to categorize drowsy and distracted behaviour of the driver.
+The code for that can be found in drowsy.ipynb [*results*](https://indianinstituteofscience-my.sharepoint.com/:f:/g/personal/adityaarvind_iisc_ac_in/Eqfa-8ZzrOdNrH1JFYZCGn4BiJIzKGC7H1H9-AaR1rElZg?e=j8fQ23)